dylanfisher/forest/README.md

 Media Gallery
 - [ ] replace paperclip with AWS lambda serverless image solution
+- [ ] search and replace all legacy references of attachment with new attachment_url method e.g. search for `.attachment.`
 - [ ] add drag and drop upload to media item edit view
 - [ ] add direct to S3 file upload for large files like video, that otherwise look like they timeout on heroku
 - [ ] ability to categorize media items on the backend, e.g. different directories of images